Autism Awareness Month: How You Can Take Action to Celebrate Neurodiversity

-If you have a connection to the autism community—or even if you don’t—you may have heard that April is Autism Awareness Month, also called World Autism Month.
+If you have a connection to the autism community—or even if you don’t—you may have heard that April is Autism Awareness Month, also called World Autism Month or Autism Action Month.
 Throughout the month, the world focuses on unity and collaboration by fostering support, sharing stories, and connecting to create a more inclusive world.
 On March 23, 2023, the CDC updated statistics on the prevalence of autism to 1 in 36 American children that are affected, an 18% increase from previous years (the last update was 1 in 44).
 As the prevalence of autism continues to rise, it is crucial to raise awareness and understanding to ensure that individuals on the spectrum receive the resources and support they need.

 This month, we’re shifting gears to Autism Action Month, promoting increased inclusivity for those with autism.
 By replacing ‘Awareness’ with ‘Action,’ we aim to empower and inspire people to support individuals on the spectrum actively.
 Join us in fostering kindness, education, advocacy, and awareness, as we collaborate to build a world that embraces inclusivity.